-Join Mike Rankin for an in-depth discussion in this video What can you do with the Astute Graphics plugins?, part of Up and Running with Astute Graphics for Illustrator.
+Join Mike Rankin for an in-depth discussion in this video What can you do with the Astute Graphics plugins?, part of Learning Astute Graphics for Illustrator.

 - The Astute Graphics Plugins comprises a large and powerful set of tools and features that extend and enhance your capabilities in Adobe Illustrator.
 They can help you accomplish things that would take much more time and effort with Illustrators native features.
 And, the plugins don't just help you save time, they also open up new, creative possibilities for you.
 In this course, we'll look at ten different Astute Graphics Plugins.
 VectorScribe, SubScribe, ColliderScribe, MirrorMe, Phantasm, InkScribe, DynamicSketch, WidthScribe, Sylism, and Autosaviour Pro.